One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents: Related Works

 \subsection{Software Engineering Agents}

-The introduction of SWE-bench \cite{jimenez2023swe,yang2024swe} has motivated a range of agentic pipelines for software engineering tasks.
-Among them, \textsc{SWE-agent} \citep{yang2024sweagent} and \textsc{OpenHands} \citep{wang2025openhands} are widely adopted frameworks that equip agents with tools for interacting with computing environments (terminal in Linux).
-Workflow-based methods such as Agentless \cite{xia2024agentless} decomposes issue resolution into localization, repair, and validation subproblems.
-PatchPilot \cite{li2025patchpilot} adds reproduction and refinement process in the workflow.
-CORTEXA \cite{sohrabizadehnemotron} reflects the repository into an embedding space to enable efficient retrieval. \citet{chen-etal-2025-locagent} builds the repository as a graph and applied graph-level searching tools for localization, and \citet{wang2025openhands} furthermore integrated commit history as agent memory.
-RepoLens \cite{wang2025extracting} equip conceptual information of the repository to enable repo-level understanding.
-These pipelines are training-free, and yield competitive results.
+The introduction of {SWE-bench} \cite{jimenez2023swe,yang2024swe} has motivated a range of agentic pipelines for software engineering tasks.
+Among them, {SWE-agent} \citep{yang2024sweagent} and {OpenHands} \citep{wang2025openhands} are widely adopted frameworks that equip agents with tools for interacting with computing environments (terminals in Linux).
+Workflow-based methods such as {Agentless} \cite{xia2024agentless} decompose issue resolution into localization, repair, and validation subproblems.

-To enable task-specific training, \textsc{DeepSWE} \citep{deepswe2025} and \textsc{SWE-Swiss} \citep{SWESwiss2025} employ reinforcement learning and achieve strong performance.
-SWE-Gym \cite{pan2024training} builds a virtual environment to train an agent for this task.
-However, end-to-end training remains costly because patch evaluation requires executing Docker containers across numerous repositories, and the Docker container hinders guided search methods due to its non-serializability \cite{zainullina2025guided}.
-Consequently, issue localization has emerged as a computationally efficient alternative, aiming to identify faulty components—at file or function level—rather than generating full patches.
+While {DeepSWE} \cite{deepswe2025} and {SWE-Swiss} \cite{SWESwiss2025} achieve high performance through reinforcement learning, end-to-end training remains computationally expensive due to the overhead of executing Docker containers for patch evaluation.
+Consequently, issue localization has emerged as a lightweight alternative, focusing on identifying faulty files or functions.
+Empirical evidence suggests that superior localization significantly improves overall issue resolution efficiency \cite{chen-etal-2025-locagent,xia2024agentless,yu2025orcalocallmagentframework,ma2025toolintegratedreinforcementlearningrepo}.